 “I chose them from a lot of watch pictures because I liked the double watch image and it was a good, clear photograph.
 It could have been other watches, by any brand.
 I never even knew they were Omega’s”.

 Boshier talks about a double image, but research learns that the pictures come from a 1970’s magazine ad, showing a Speedmaster a Flightmaster and some other contemporary Omega’s.
 There were different versions of this advertisement, all showing more than two watches, including written information per watch.
 The latter explains the numbers in the watch pictures: they refer to the accompanying texts.

-After his memoires on the covert art design, Boshier points at one other incident that has to do with the coincidence factor.
+After his memories on the covert art design, Boshier points at one other incident that has to do with the coincidence factor.
 “I remember I visited Bowie’s apartment in the Turkish sector.
-After lunch David gave me a tour through his home.
+After lunch, David gave me a tour of his home.
 All rooms were large with high, white ceilings and quite bare – only objects of use.
-One room was totally different from the rest.
-It was full of objects, plush, ornaments, heavy velvet draped curtains, Tiffany lamps, dark colours and a fireplace with oil paintings of Grand Mama with hair in a bun and Grand Papa with a pipe.
+One room was different from the rest.
+It was full of objects, plush, ornaments, heavy velvet draped curtains, Tiffany lamps, dark colors and a fireplace with oil paintings of Grand Mama with hair in a bun and Grand Papa with a pipe.
 I thought Bowie had left it the way he found it – as a contrast.
 Or maybe to make German visitors feel comfortable.
 How wrong I was … No coincidence with David Bowie.
-He had totally choreographed each rooms including that room like he had always created everything – including the bandaged hand and the comb at the record cover shoot and all his other personas.
+He had choreographed each room including that room like he had always created everything – including the bandaged hand and the comb of the record cover shoot and all his other personas.
 If David had chosen the watches, he would have had given you a story without coincidence.
-But he liked what I chose for his album art and that is no coincidence, for sure.
+But he liked what I wanted for his album art, and that is no coincidence, for sure.
 It stood the test of time.